-Ben is a fellow of the Academy of Social Sciences and serves on advisory groups at the Kings Fund, Institute of Public Policy Research (IPPR) and the Social Market Foundation (SMF), and is a Trustee at the Centre for London.
+Ben is a fellow of the Academy of Social Sciences and serves on advisory groups at the Kings Fund, Institute of Public Policy Research (IPPR) and the Social Market Foundation (SMF), and is a Trustee at the Centre for London and Ageing Better.
 He is also a commissioner on the Resolution Foundation's Intergenerational Commission.
 He was named in GQ’s 100 Most Connected Men of 2015.

 He regularly appears on national TV and radio programmes.

 Ben has a chapter in a Cambridge University Press book looking at Blair's Britain, 1997-2007.
 The reviewers say …